sam1037/CUHK-DAO/template/imgGenPromptGeneration.md

 Length Requirements:
 - Maximum 100 words

-Appropriateness requirements:
-- No disturbing/creepy elements
-- No inappropriate content

 **Format your response as a single, coherent prompt paragraph.
-No irrelevant sentences should be included.**
+No irrelevant sentences should be included.
+So do not respond like "Okay, the prompt for image generation is as follow: {{the actual prompt}}", instead respond "{{the actual prompt}}" directly**.